UzayPoyraz/Comsci_ISAK_unit3/Journal.md

 19/2/20
   Today we fixed our graphs for python and learned how to make a circle graph.
 We did a kahoot about computer applications, and python codes.
 We did presentations about Different Softwares (inputs and output) a specific career / job is required to use.
 We made a python program for a bank account, We defined the function for Deposit and we have to find the functions for check balance and withdraw

+24/2/20
+  We discussed that we often go through procedural programming, now we are discussing Object oriented Programming (OOP) **Glossary:**
+  Data Structure:
+  Primitive DAta Structure:
+  Instance:
+  User defined data Structure:
+  WHAT TO DOO????
+    1 Practice OOD
+    2 Bring sketches of the app